Lead Selection & Optimization

-Lead selection and optimization is a critical process in the identification, selection and optimization of molecules that meet predefined requirements and that can then be progressed to the next step of development.
-While biologics lead selection mainly involves the screening of lead biological molecules to select those with desired functional and biophysical characteristics, optimization further helps improve these properties.
+Lead selection and optimization is a critical process in the identification of molecules that meet predefined requirements and can be progressed to the next step of development.
+While biologics lead selection mainly involves the screening of lead biological molecules to select those with desired functional and biophysical characteristics, optimization helps improve these properties.

-Octet systems are improving the speed and efficiency of the selection and optimization workflows, with high throughput and easy to develop assays for applications like affinity ranking, epitope binning of large antibody matrices, Fc-receptor binding, glycosylation screening, antibody-antigen specificity, binding characterization, and titer analysis.
+Octet® BLI systems are improving the speed and efficiency of selection and optimization workflows with high throughput and easily developed assays for applications like affinity ranking, epitope binning of large antibody matrices, Fc-receptor binding, glycosylation screening, antibody-antigen specificity, binding characterization and titer analysis.

 Titer and protein concentration determination is a critical process in the development of biologics drug molecules.
-The active protein concentration can be used to determine the potency of the drug molecule.
-Octet titer and protein concentration determination are more robust to cell culture and media, making them desirable as replacement for ELISA and HPLC in both upstream and downstream processes.
+The active protein concentration can be used to determine potency of the drug molecule.
+Titer and protein concentration determination are more robust to cell culture and media, making them desirable as replacement for enzyme-linked immunosorbent assay (ELISA) and high-performance liquid chromatography (HPLC) in upstream and downstream processes.

 - Analyze a full 96-well plate of samples for IgG titer in as little as two minutes

 - Use crude and unpurified samples

 - Automate for walkaway high throughput analysis